 When Can I Access Medicare Part A Benefits?

-At 65 or older, you are eligible to receive Medicare Part A (hospital insurance) if you or your spouse worked and paid Medicare taxes for at least 10 years and one of the following applies to you:
+At 65 or older, you are eligible to receive Medicare Part A (hospital insurance) with no premium if you or your spouse worked and paid Medicare taxes for at least 10 years and one of the following applies to you:

 - You currently receive or are eligible for Social Security.